meghaarora2001/tindog-web/README.md

 # tindog-web
-This is a sample web page for a application called tindog.
+This is a sample web page for an application called tindog.
 Its currently in process.